Tikkana

 Tikkana is also called Tikkana Somayaji, as he completed the Somayaga.
 Tikkana's titles were Kavibrahma and Ubhaya Kavi Mitrudu.

 Religious conflict

 Tikkana was born in 1205 in Patur village, Kovur, Nellore district during the Golden Age of the Kakatiya dynasty.
 During this time conflict occurred between the two sects of Sanātana Dharma, Shaivism and Vaishnavism.
 Tikkana attempted to bring peace to the warring Shivaites and Vaishnavites.

 Political situation

 Tikkana was a minister of the Nellore Choda ruler Manuma-siddhi II.
 In 1248, Manuma-siddhi II faced multiple rebellions, and lost control of his capital.
 He faced Tikkana as an emissary to the court of his overlord, the Kakatiya king Ganapati-deva.
 Ganapati received Tikkana warmly, and sent an army that re-established Manuma-siddhi II on the throne of Nellore.

-Tikkana dedicated his first literary work Nirvachanottara Ramayanamu, to Ganapati-deva.
-In this work he narrated the later part of Ramayanamu, the story of Sita's banishment to the forests and the birth of Lava and Kusa.
-Later, Tikkana translated the Mahabharatamu and dedicated it to Hariharanadha.

 Writing style

 His writing style was mostly Telugu, unlike Nannayya whose work was mostly sanskritized.
 Tikkana used Telugu words even to express very difficult ideas.
 He used Telugu words and parables extensively.

 In the colophons of his work, Tikkana calls himself "a friend to both [kinds of] poets" (Ubhaya-kavi-mitra).
 The meaning of this phrase is not clear: it may refer to Sanskrit and Telugu poets; or Shaivite and non-Shaivite poets; or Brahmin and non-Brahmin poets; or folk poets and scholarly poets.